My professional placements have provided me with an excellent opportunity to apply everything I’ve learned on my course.Rohit

 You'll gain knowledge and skills related to children's learning and you'll develop a strong knowledge of the primary curriculum.
 As your understanding of children’s development deepens, you'll be able to apply your knowledge to the classroom and make a positive impact as you support children in their learning.

 You'll participate in placements during each year of the course.
 This experience will enable you to gain confidence and build your skills in observation and collaboration as you work towards solo class teaching.
 You'll be encouraged to reflect on your own practice and develop a range of appropriate teaching styles and strategies.
 As well as placements, there are also opportunities to participate in school-based tasks and projects.

-We provide an almost unparalleled range of learning opportunities for you in schools and in other educational settings, including optional opportunities to participate in overseas study visits.
+We provide an almost unparalleled range of learning opportunities for you in schools and in other educational settings, including, when possible, optional opportunities to participate in overseas study visits.
 Our students are highly sought after by local head teachers because of the depth of knowledge, creativity and professionalism that they bring to teaching.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

-Normally, a 20 credit module carries a study time of 200 hours of which 50-60 hours of this is completed through University contact days or directed tasks.
+Normally, a 20 credit module carries a study time of 200 hours of which 50 hours of this is completed through university contact days or directed tasks.